 No matter how you look at it, Bar Marco is working its way towards becoming one of the best restaurants in the city (and is really in the running for being the very best).
 The flavors are there.
 The execution is there.
 And the cocktails are all above and beyond what we would expect from a restaurant.

 As Bar Marco works on tailoring its portion sizes to match the rest of their stellar offering, we simply have to say: we are excited for our next visit.

 We just hope that it is sooner rather than later!

 Bar Marco is located at 2216 Penn Avenue in the Strip District.

-Check out more bars in Pittsburgh, such as Grapperia, The Summit, or Mixtape Pittsburgh!
+Check out more bars in Pittsburgh, such as Grapperia or The Summit!
 Or, for more reviews of Pittsburgh restaurants, click the previous link to be taken to our directory of every review on Discover the Burgh!